-Former Metropolitan Officer Wayne Couzens was sentenced to life without parole on Thursday for the kidnap, rape and murder of marketing executive Sarah Everard, 33, on March 3rd.
+Former Metropolitan Officer Wayne Couzens was sentenced to life without parole on Thursday for the kidnap, rape, and murder of marketing executive Sarah Everard, 33, on March 3rd.

 A serving police officer at the time (a firearms officer, he was ‘guarding’ the US Embassy), he used his warrant card to effect an unlawful rest, probably on bogus Covid grounds.
 Poor Sarah, who lived in south London, was walking home from a quiet dinner with friends.
 She did not deserve to die.

 The case has rocked Britain.
-Metropolitan Police Commissioner Cressida Dick is under huge pressure to resign, which she won’t, since she has the support of the Kabinettratsführer, Simon ‘von’ Case.
+Metropolitan Police Commissioner Cressida Dick is under huge pressure to resign, which she won’t since she has the support of the Kabinettratsführer, Simon ‘von’ Case.
 She has been widely accused of incompetence, which is unfair.
 She’s not incompetent, she’s just reporting to the wrong person.
 I’m sure that someone will find her a nice job on a quango somewhere after ‘von’ Case is forced out.
-Being a failure is almost a requirement for appointment to a quango these days.
+Being a failure is almost a requirement for an appointment to a quango these days.